boof/vagrant.sh/README.md

 Modules
 -------

-- generic
+- base

-  The Generic module will set LC_ALL to en_US.UTF-8 and the when it's loaded
+  The Base module will set LC_ALL to en_US.UTF-8 and the when it's loaded

         provision modulename ...